CNA to LVN FAQ

 Q: Before contacting us, please watch our video presentation.
 It might answer some of your questions not addressed here.

 Q: I am a Foreign Nursing Graduate and the board requires me to take 54 hours Pharmacology Course to be eligible for the NCLEX-PN, is this the correct course.

 Q: Is this a regular vocational nursing program?

-No. It is an equivalency method (method 3) wherein you use your experience as a nursing assistant or prior education to qualify for the LVN exam (NCLEX-PN)
+No. It is an equivalency method (method 3 or method 5) wherein you use your experience as a nursing assistant or formal nursing education to qualify for the LVN exam (NCLEX-PN)

 Q: Is your course accepted by the Board to meet the Pharmacology course requirement?

 Yes.
+We have been offering this course since 2006 and countless of students have used our course to qualify for the NCLEX-PN.
 You may call the Board directly and inquire about us.
 Click here to see a letter from the board to a student inquiring about our course (letter courtesy of the student herself (a new widow will appear. allow pop up in your browser)

 Q. Is the course accredited?

-Q: What are the requirements under method 3 to be eligible for the state board exam and do I have to be a CNA?
+Q: What are the requirements under equivalency method to be eligible for the state board exam?
+Do I have to be a CNA?

 No, you don't have to be a certified nursing assistant.
 As long as you are involved with direct patient care, the board will give equivalent credits for your experience.
 Having the certification however will earn you additional 5 months credits towards the required experience.